eightsmile/cfa/FixedIncome.md

 Upfront Premium 提起一次付的钱

 - Upfront premium on a CDS $ \approx (Credit Spread - Fixed Coupon) \times Duration$
-- CDS price can be quoted as ≈ 100-upfront premium (%)
+- CDS price can be quoted as ≈ 100 - upfront premium (%)
     - If the price of CDS > 100, the protection seller needs to pay upfront premium
     - If the price of CDS < 100, the protection buyer needs to pay upfront premium